betorvs/sensu-kubernetes-events/README.md

   -p, --api-backend-port int            Sensu Go Backend API Port (e.g. 4242) (default 8080) -u, --api-backend-user string         Sensu Go Backend API User (default "admin") -A, --auto-close-sensu                Configure it to Auto Close if event doesn't match any Alerts from Alert Manager.
 Please configure others api-backend-* options before enable this flag
+      --auto-close-sensu-label string   Configure it to Auto Close if event doesn't match any Alerts from Alert Manager and with these label. e. {"cluster":"k8s-dev"}
   -t, --event-type string               Query for fieldSelector type (supports = and !=) (default "!=Normal") -e, --external                        Connect to cluster externally (using kubeconfig)
       --grafana-mutator-integration     Add extra check labels into sensu event for sensu-grafana-mutator integration